The World of a Professional Naked Girl

 Surrounded by eggs and softboxes, I was doing my best to escape the trajectory of art school-retail-professional failure that, as a broke student at a bad school, I was marked out for.
 I wanted to make money fast, shove it into my business and then get out of here.
 I was young, which meant I had nothing to interest people with besides my looks.
 While those held out, I wanted to use them to get other, more versatile trading tokens.

 My tits came in when I was 11.
 Guys hassled me ever since.
 My family isn't one that sees no intermediary steps between early puberty and teen motherhood, but the Hasidic men who offered me 50 bucks for a handjob didn't much care.
-Walking down Brighton Beach at 14, a sixty year old Rodney Dangerfield lookalike asked me on a date.
+Walking down Brighton Beach at 14, a 60-year-old Rodney Dangerfield lookalike asked me on a date.
 I declined.
-"No, a sex type date."
+"No, a sex type date," he said.
 When I declined again, he told me I was ugly anyway.

 For every free coffee beauty privilege gets you, it also gets you a guy following you down the steps on the subway, saying he wants to work his tongue into your ass.

 When men harrass us, they blame it on our looks.